JackPendarvesRead/RoR2FluffyMods/TeleportVote/README.md

 ## Issues:

 - Exploitative use of fireworks on teleporter.
 This has been prevented by disabled fireworks trigger on this type of interactable.
-- There may be some issues with chat commands if you have an unsual Steam username.
-I have not been able test this too much yet but I expect there might be some changes to make for the more exotic steam Usernames.
+- In one test game whilst using no_enemies from RoR2 cheats we found that the teleporter got stuck at 99%.
+I have no idea why and have not been able to reproduce this since.
+I do not beleive this has anything to do with this mod but noting here incase it is observed again.
+If you see it please let me know, including steps to reproduce.

 ## Changelog: